Klever Reichswald

 The Klever Reichswald is a state forest in North Rhine-Westphalia, Germany, between the rivers Rhine and Meuse at the German–Dutch border.
 The forest is located in the municipal territories of Kleve, Goch, Kranenburg and Bedburg-Hau.
-It is the largest coherent wooded area of the lower Rhine and the largest coherent public state forest of North Rhine-Westphalia with an area of 51 km^{2} (5100 ha).
+It is the largest coherent wooded area of the lower Rhine and the largest coherent public state forest of North Rhine-Westphalia with an area of 51 km2.

 Landscape and forest

 The Reichswald is on the ridge of the lower Rhine, which was created by glaciers.
 In the Ice Age a range of hills were created, which contrasts the flat Rhine plain.
 31 of the hills reach heights above 50 meters.
 One of the highest hills is the Rupenberg with 95 meters, located at the eastern end of the Reichswald.

 The forest is a closed mixed deciduous forest dominated by copper beech.
 For some areas the oak is predominant; for some other parts conifer forest is dominant.

 In the west the Reichswald merges into woodland of the province Gelderland in the Netherlands.
 These are almost closed over the municipalities of Milsbeek, Mook en Middelaar, Berg en Dal and Heumen to Nijmegen.